bbauska/LFS173x/README.md

 Aries, the focus has been on the use of Indy ledgers, we'll also touch briefly on impacts of using non-Indy ledgers.

-## Sandbox Versus Production-Secure Storage Handling {#sandbox-versus-production-secure-storage-handling .unnumbered}
+## Sandbox Versus Production-Secure Storage Handling

 As you develop your first Aries controllers and deploy your first proof-of-concept using a sandbox ledger, you can get quite complacent in